jchristel/SampleCodeRevitBatchProcessor/Samples/Flows/Modify_FilesOut/_docs/FilesOut.rst

     - Certain views / sheets are removed from the model prior issue.
     - A purge unused elements is under taken.
     - Worksets of levels / grids / scope boxes / reference planes are checked and if required changed to the default value
-    - Revision information is appended to the revit file name.
+    - Revision information is appended to the Revit file name.

 - NavisWorks:
     - Cache files are generated either from a number of 3D views or the entire model